The New Society of Letters at Lund

-The members are divided into different categories: honorary members (maximum seven), domestic working members (maximum 100), foreign working members (maximum 35) and founding members (maximum 50).
-At the age of 55, the working member transfers to the seniors group.
+Members of the society are divided into different categories: honorary members (maximum seven), domestic working members (maximum 100), foreign working members (maximum 35) and founding members (maximum 50).
+At the age of 55, working members transfer to the group of senior members.

 A person who has shown a special commitment to the humanities and culture, or a person whom the Society finds capable of contributing to the Society's activities and development, may be appointed as a founding member.
-The founding member has the same rights as the domestic working member.
-The various categories have been slightly expanded since the institute.
+Founding members have the same rights as domestic working members.
+The various categories have been slightly expanded since the society was founded.